awsdocs/aws-cdk-guide/doc_source/work-with-cdk-csharp.md

 # Working with the AWS CDK in C\#<a name="work-with-cdk-csharp"></a>

 \.NET is a fully\-supported client platform for the AWS CDK and is considered stable\.
-Our \.NET code examples are in C\#\.
-It is possible to write AWS CDK applications in other \.NET languages, such as Visual Basic or F\#, but we are unable to provide support for these languages\.
+C\# is the main \.NET language we for which provide examples and support\.
+You can choose to write AWS CDK applications in other \.NET languages, such as Visual Basic or F\#, but AWS offers limited support for these languages\.

-You can develop AWS CDK applications in C\# using familiar tools including Visual Studio, the `dotnet` command, and the NuGet package manager\.
+You can develop AWS CDK applications in C\# using familiar tools including Visual Studio, Visual Studio Code, the `dotnet` command, and the NuGet package manager\.
 The modules comprising the AWS Construct Library are distributed via [nuget\.org](https://www.nuget.org/packages?q=amazon.cdk.aws)\.

-We suggest using [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) \(any edition\) and the Microsoft \.NET Framework on Windows to develop AWS CDK apps in C\#\.
-You may use other tools \(for example, Mono on Mac OS X or Linux\), but our ability to provide instruction and support for these environments may be limited\.
+We suggest using [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) \(any edition\) on Windows to develop AWS CDK apps in C\#\.

 ## Prerequisites<a name="csharp-prerequisites"></a>

 To work with the AWS CDK, you must have an AWS account and credentials and have installed Node\.js and the AWS CDK Toolkit\.
 See [AWS CDK Prerequisites](work-with.md#work-with-prerequisites)\.

-C\# AWS CDK applications require a \.NET Standard 2\.1 compatible implementation\.
-Suitable implementations include:
-+ \.NET Core v3\.1 or later
+C\# AWS CDK applications require \.NET Core v3\.1 or later, [available here](https://dotnet.microsoft.com/download/dotnet-core/3.1)\.
-+ \.NET Framework v4\.6\.1 or later
-+ Mono v5\.4 or later on Mac OS X or Linux; [download here](https://www.mono-project.com/download/stable/)

-If you have an up\-to\-date Windows 10 installation, you already have a suitable installation of \.NET Framework\.

 The \.NET Standard toolchain includes `dotnet`, a command\-line tool for building and running \.NET applications and managing NuGet packages\.
-Even if you are using Visual Studio, this command is useful for batch operations and for installing AWS Construct Library packages\.
+Even if work mainly in Visual Studio, this command can be useful for batch operations and for installing AWS Construct Library packages\.

 ## Creating a project<a name="csharp-newproject"></a>